 What Qualifies as “Low Carb”?

+You may want to know what are carbs and how to avoid them.
 A diet that’s “low carb” can mean different things for different people.
 Generally speaking, however, what qualifies as a low-carb diet is one where you’re getting only around 20–30 percent (or sometimes much less) of your daily calories from sources of carbohydrates — such as added sugar, grains, fruit or starchy veggies.
 This usually results in about 50–100 grams of carbs or less.
-In some cases, for example if someone is following a ketogenic diet, they may choose to eat even less carbohydrates, only around 20–50 grams daily in order to “enter into ketosis” (the state of burning fat for fuel instead of glucose/carbs).
+In some cases, for example if someone is following a ketogenic diet, also known as a low-carb, high fat (LCHF) diet, they may choose to eat even less carbohydrates, only around 20–50 grams daily in order to “enter into ketosis” (the state of burning fat for fuel instead of glucose/carbs).

 If you were to aim for about 100 grams of net carbs daily, split between three main meals, each low-carb meal would be around 30–35 grams of net carbs.
 What are net carbs?
 They are the amount of carbs left over when fiber grams are subtracted from total carbs.